 Rafael Alejandro Calzada Arciniega

-I studied biology in the Facultad de Estudios Superiores Iztacala, UNAM.
-I am interested in the ecology, taxonomy, and conservation of amphibians and reptiles.
-I am particularly interested in Mexican salamanders.
-I have nine years of experience working with herps.
-In 2016 I carried on a conservation project with the Granular Salamander (Ambystoma granulosum) as a fellow of the Zoological Society of London under the EDGE of Existence program.
-I have taken three international courses focused on biodiversity conservation.
-I participated in four projects founded by the National Commission of Protected Areas as a collaboration of local NGO's and researchers.
-At present, I am collaborating in some projects about taxonomy and vulnerability due to climate change of amphibians and reptiles in the state of Oaxaca.
-In 2018 I got a grant awarded by The Mohamed bin Zayed Species Conservation Fund to develop a project with the Southern Gian Salamander (Isthmura maxima), which is an endangered salamander endemic to the Sierra Madre del Sur.
-Recently, I collaborated in the description of a new species of frog Charadrahyla sakbah.
-I am currently working with this species, to obtain basic ecological data.
-In the LECFS I am working developing conservation strategies for threatened Mexican salamanders.
-We are especially interested in the species with occurrence in the State of México.
+Biologist from the Facultad de Estudios Superiores Iztacala, UNAM.
+He is interested in the ecology, taxonomy and conservation of amphibians and reptiles.
+He is particularly interested in Mexican salamanders.
+In 2016 he conducted a conservation project on the granular salamander (Ambystoma granulosum) as a fellow of the Zoological Society of London under the EDGE of Existence program.
+He has completed three international courses focused on biodiversity conservation.
+He has participated in six projects funded by the National Commission of Protected Areas in collaboration with local NGOs and researchers.
+He is currently collaborating in some projects on taxonomy and vulnerability due to climate change of amphibians and reptiles in the state of Oaxaca.
+In 2018 he obtained a grant awarded by The Mohamed bin Zayed Species Conservation Fund to develop a project with the southern giant salamander (Isthmura maxima), which is an endangered salamander endemic to the Sierra Madre del Sur.
+Recently, he has collaborated in the description of a new species of frog Charadrahyla sakbah.
+He is currently working with this species, to obtain basic ecological data.
+At LECFS he is working on the development of conservation strategies for threatened Mexican salamanders.
+We are especially interested in species occurring in the State of Mexico.